aaivu/aaivu-machine-trans-eng-sin/README.md

 ### Train the baseline transformer model

-Navigate to `src/Transformer-baseline`.
-Follow the instructions given in the `Readme.md`.
+- Navigate to `src/Transformer-baseline`.
+Follow the instructions given in the `README.md`.

-- Project phases
-- Diagrams
-- Approches

-## More references

-1. Reference
-2. Link
+### Train the subword segmented transformer models

+- To train the Transformer BPE model, navigate to `src/Subword-segmentation/Transformer-BPE`.
+Follow the instructions given in the `README.md`.
+- To train the Transformer subword regularization model, navigate to `src/Subword-segmentation/Transformer-subword-regularization`.
+Follow the instructions given in the `README.md`.

+### Train the POS integrated transformer models

 ---